 - A summary or profile.
 Beneath your name and contact information, compose a brief paragraph that sums up what you have to offer, including your years of experience, important skills and most notable accomplishments.
 Many hiring professionals decide whether your resume is worth keeping by scanning this paragraph.

 Networking is a powerful tool that can help you land the job you want.
 Most people find work by following up on leads suggested by people they know, not by answering Help Wanted ads.
 But it can seem awkward or intimidating to ask friends, acquaintances or former colleagues if they can help with a job search.
-If you're hesitant, use the following suggestions to improve your networking skills:
+If you’re hesitant, the following suggestions may help:

 - Offer help in return.
 Reciprocity is key when networking.
 People are more willing to aid your job search if you can provide them with tips, resources or introductions to other people in your industry.

 Tip #3: Rehearse your job interview ahead of time.

 You’re eager to meet with the human resources manager who called you for an interview, but worried that the conversation will touch upon topics that you’re not so eager to address.
 Read on to find out what you are obligated to disclose during your interview and what questions are off-limits for employers:

 During an interview for a new job, challenging questions may come up if you have noticeable employment gaps.
 You can reduce the anxiety in a number of ways: